vikingdata/articles/databases/mysql/MySQL_roles.md

 * Roles can be:
     * Made and assigned and can affect connected users.
         * Users must set the role.
         * The default roles should be reassigned for the user.
-    * Changing grants on roles affects connected users.
+    * Changing grants on roles affects connected users with those roles.
     * Adding mandatory roles affects all users and they do not need to be set as defaults.
     They automatically are granted and to connected accounts.